-Bird flu symptoms include fever, cough, difficulty breathing, diarrhea, headache, body aches, confusion, sore throat, and runny nose.
+Bird flu can cause fever, difficulty breathing, diarrhea, headache, body aches, confusion, sore throat, and runny nose.
 Bird flu can be life threatening.
 About 40% of those infected with H7N9 and 50% of people infected with the H5N1 variant die from complications.

 Bird Flu Treatment

-Antiviral medications are usually prescribed and can help cope with bird flu symptoms; severe infections usually require hospitalization in an intensive care unit with supportive treatments like mechanical breathing support and oxygen administration.
+Antiviral medications are usually prescribed and can help you cope with avian flu.
+Severe infections usually require hospitalization in an intensive care unit with supportive treatments like mechanical breathing support and oxygen administration.

 Bird Flu Vaccination and Prevention